From the “Pension Hermitage” to the Seehotel Hermitage

 2006/07 The most recent extension work in 2007 by architect Andreas Moser of TGS Partners in Lucerne added two floors to the west wing guest rooms built in 1999.
 This meant an additional 18 new superior rooms and the “Lake & Mountain” suite.
 The new lounge caters to hotel guests’ feeling of wellbeing while the new bar terrace attracts both hotel guests and passers-by.

-Overall, the Hermitage now offers a business suite, 20 junior suites, 48 double rooms as well as various seminar and meeting rooms, which can be used for events hosting up to 200 people.
+Overall, the Hermitage now offers a business suite, 20 double rooms premium, 48 double rooms as well as various seminar and meeting rooms, which can be used for events hosting up to 200 people.

 The ongoing expansion of the Seehotel Hermitage reflects the positive development that the hotel has undergone in all three core business areas since 1990.
 What is particularly pleasing, of course, is that the Hermitage’s services were updated to meet demand without any effect on the parkland and trees.
 However, the final phase of construction saw the complete shutdown of hotel operations at the Hermitage for one month in winter 2007 - for the first time since it opened in 1990.
 The Board of Directors and management decided that guests should not be expected to tolerate the inconvenience that construction work would entail.

 In 2009, Mrs Barbara Kopp Döös was elected by the Board as the new Chairwoman of the Hotel Hermitage Luzern AG.
 She took over this position from her father, Fritz Kopp-Z’graggen, which also made her the majority shareholder.

 2010 During the winter months, the awning system was replaced and supplemented by lateral sliding windows and sash windows facing the lake.
 This progressive investment considerably reduced the dependence of the patio restaurant on the weather.